FlandereKua/Node-Based-Adventure/Node Graph/Basic Footwork.md

 ## Mechanics & Effects
 - **Effect Details:**
-    - +1 DEX when in combat.
+    - Grants +1 to DEX when in combat.
+    - Increase SPD by +1.

 ---